jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 CDASH                   | ItemDef/Alias[@Context="CDASH"]/@Name                          | Optional, controlled by a parameter
 SDTM                    | ItemDef/@SDSVarName <br/> ItemDef/Alias[@Context="SDTM"]/@Name | When @Domain attribute not present, Dataset.Variable syntax is assumed

 Great inspiration, as well as the CRF contents, is taken from the [eCRF portal on the CDISC website](https://www.cdisc.org/kb/ecrf).
 I have made very few changes of my own to the CRF contents to adapt it to my solution.
-These do include a cleanup of the SDTM annotations, such as:
+These do include a cleanup of the SDTM annotations and choices, such as:
 * All text constants are enclosed in quotation marks
 * Consistent use of single quotation marks in the SDTM annotations
 * Addition of a reference number for each CRF question.
 This has proved useful when reviewing CRFs